hasteinmetz/hasteinmetz.github.io/README.md

 Please feel free to make use of the HTML/CSS/Jekyll website template I made (with a huge help from [W3 Schools](https://www.w3schools.com)).

+> Note (Aug 2023): The code used for the game construction is poorly written.
+I made this website to get more comfortable programming, and it was the first time I had used Python or Javascript.
+I haven't gotten around to updating the website's code.
+Please visit my more recent repos to get a sense of how I write Python programs.

 # Licence

 The MIT License (MIT)